HTML Email Notifications

 - Projects may now be archived.
 Archived projects will still take up space, but they will become inaccessible and not be listed on the dashboard.

-- Similary, users may be disabled, in which case they cannot log in.
+- Similarly, users may be disabled, in which case they cannot log in.

 - Projects may now be forked.
 This creates a new project that has a copy of the original repository.